 Monticello is a somewhat small village located in the state of New York.
 With a population of 6,505 people and three constituent neighborhoods, Monticello is the 253rd largest community in New York.

 Monticello is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monticello is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monticello who work in office and administrative support (14.37%), food service (12.30%), and sales jobs (9.83%).
+There are especially a lot of people living in Monticello who work in food service (16.44%), office and administrative support (13.23%), and sales jobs (10.97%).

 Monticello is an extremely ethnically-diverse village.
 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monticello residents report their race to be White, followed by Black or African-American.
-Monticello also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.29% of the village’s residents.
-Important ancestries of people in Monticello include German, Italian, Jamaican, and African.
+People of Hispanic or Latino origin are the most prevalent group in Monticello, accounting for 32.39% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Monticello residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Monticello include German, Jamaican, Italian, and African.

 The most common language spoken in Monticello is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Hebrew.